-Old Buckenham High School will be open to all pupils from 8.30am and the morning the registers will be taken at 8.45am, pupils who arrive after this time will need to report to their form tutor and will be signed in as late or to reception after 9.10am (L code).
-The registers will close 30 minutes after the session start time at 9.15am across the school, anyone who arrives after this time will be marked as unauthorised (U code).
-We will conform to the time on the clock in the school reception to meet the times listed above.
+Old Buckenham High School will be open to all pupils from 8.30am and the morning the registers will be taken at 8.45am, pupils who arrive after this time will need to report to main reception and sign in as late (L code).
+The registers will close 30 minutes after the session start time at 9.15amacross the school, anyone who arrives after this time will be marked as unauthorised (U code).
+We will conform to the time on the clock in main reception to meet the times listed above.